 - Fire fighting

 - The military

-Harnessing the power of explosions without allowing them to grow out of control is a delicate science that often requires robots with refined bomb detonation technology.
-Many of these robots use servo drives in order to ensure the machines are using the most precise movements possible.
+Controlling explosions is a delicate science that often requires robots with refined bomb detonation technology.
+Many of these robots use drives to ensure the most precise movements possible.

-Despite the great number of people who have a fear of elevators, there hasn’t been a reported elevator free fall since 1945, and for good reason.
-Elevators are built with a plethora of safety functions, including cables that can each hold the weight of a car and specially designed safety brakes.
+Despite the significant number of people who fear elevators, there hasn't been a reported elevator free fall since 1945, and for good reason.
+Elevators contain a plethora of safety features, including cables that can each hold the weight of a car and specially designed safety brakes.

 Servo motors also act as an additional safety feature for elevators by helping ensure accurate movements throughout the ride.
-Servo systems also help monitor the speed of the elevator as it travels.
+And servo systems help monitor the speed of the elevator as it travels.